 Now, Marcia already wrote something about shopping, and for technical stuff it is a challenge as well.
 So many things that are common in the western world are less common in the overland zone.
 Even, or should I say especially, concerning bikes it is sometimes a challenge.
 The early mountain bikes were constructed with common available (and rugged) parts but evolution of the mountain bike meant that more and more parts were optimized and strayed away from “standardisation”.
-But much progress was made, and commerce certainly played a role in this too.
+But of course during this process much technological progress was made, and commerce certainly played a role in this too.
 A clear example being the wheel sizes that evolved from 26″ to 27.5″(or 650B) to 29″.
 All these sizes are available in the western world, but less so in the overland zone.
 But besides wheel size there is the choice of standard bend spokes or straight pull spokes.
 And then there are “system” wheels, the ones you buy completely off the shelf: an example is the Mavic Crossmax.
 And -of course- there is the question to be tubeless or not.

 When we left The Netherlands, I took some stuff and tools with me, and guessed that what I did not take with me, would not be too much effort to obtain.
 How wrong was I. For example, tubeless wheels are not accepted or very exotic or just unheard of.